 essay on the emancipation proclamation

-2. Significance of the Emancipation Proclamation
+2. Significance of Emancipation Proclamation

 essay on the emancipation proclamation